priprii/FFXIVPlugins/README.md

 ### PyonCam

 A version of [Cammy](https://github.com/UnknownX7/Cammy) with additional features:
-- IPC implementation for integration with TargetPyon.
+- IPC implementation for integration with TargetPyon
-- Fix freecam interrupting doze.
+- Bug Fix: Freecam movement interrupting doze
-- Soon will refactor profiles which will fix some other bugs.
+- Soon will refactor profiles which will fix some other bugs

 ### TamaPyon (In Development)